How to get around Portugal; the best and cheapest ways to travel the country.

 Trams In Lisbon and Porto.

-Now, even if you don't enjoy using public transport, and you are planning to either use a rental car, use ride-sharing, taxi, or bike - you can't miss a fun ride on trams 28 and tram #25- they're famous for a reason!
+Now, even if you don't enjoy using public transport, and you are planning to either use a rental car, use ride-sharing, taxi, or bike - you can't miss a fun ride on trams 28 and tram25 in Lisbon, Portugal, they're famous for a reason!

 For the price of a regular ticket on public transportation grid, you get to experience something very fun!

-Read my guide on riding tram 28 in Lisbon.
+Read my guide for riding tram 28 in Lisbon and attractions on the route.

 Don't forget to use Viva Viagem card for the best price!